supreethr23/microsoft_repo/Hands-on-Lab/Getting_Started_V2.md

 ## Objective
 - **Create and Setup Azure Migrate Project and Appliance:** Create an Azure Migrate project and deploy the Azure Migrate appliance in the on-premises Hyper-V environment.
 This appliance communicates with the Hyper-V server to gather configuration and performance data about your on-premises VMs, and returns that data to your Azure Migrate project.
-- **Discover and Assess On-premises Workloads to set up your environment on Azure to Migrate Servers:**
+- **Discover and Assess On-premises Workloads to set up your environment on Azure to Migrate Servers:** use Azure Migrate to create a migration assessment for the SmartHotel application, using the data gathered during the discovery phase.
 - **Migrate the on-premises database to Azure SQL Database**
 - **Perform database assessments**
 - **Migrate the database to SQL MI**
 - **Update the web application to use the new SQL MI database**